CodeWithLuwam/service-now-urgent-incident-notification-workflow/README.md

 ## AI Scenario
-To improve global response, an AI agent could route incidents based on engineer expertise, availability, and workload.
-The AI would analyze time zones, assign incidents to the most capable available engineer, and use historical resolution data to optimize future routing.
-This reduces resolution times and prevents overload on unavailable or less experienced team members.
+To improve global incident response, an AI agent could intelligently route incidents by analyzing engineer expertise, current availability, and overall workload.
+It would take time zones into account, assigning tasks to the most capable and available engineers across regions.
+By using historical resolution data and performance metrics, the AI can optimize future routing decisions, improving both speed and efficiency.
+This approach significantly reduces resolution times, balances workload distribution, and helps avoid overwhelming engineers who are either unavailable or less experienced.
+Over time, the system can learn and adapt, continuously improving incident management and enhancing overall team performance worldwide.